zendframework/zf2-documentation/docs/languages/en/user-guide/skeleton-application.rst

 ---------------------------------

 For the simplest setup — if you are using PHP 5.4 or above — you can use the built-in CLI server (cli-server).
-To do this, you just start the server in the ``public`` directory:
+To do this, you just start the server in the root directory:

 .. code-block:: bash
     :linenos:

-    cd public
-    php -S 0.0.0.0:8080 index.php
+    php -S 0.0.0.0:8080 -t public/ public/index.php

-This will make the website available on port 8080 on all network interfaces, using ``index.php`` to handle routing.
+This will make the website available on port 8080 on all network interfaces, using ``public/index.php`` to handle routing.
 This means the site is accessible via http://localhost:8080 or http://<your-local-IP>:8080.

 If you’ve done it right, you should see something like this: